yaglol/pluck-ctf-writeup/README.md

 # pluck-ctf-writeup
-Writeup from solving virtual machine CTF "Pluck"
+Notes from solving virtual machine CTF "Pluck"

-Find more on my blog https://www.yaglol.com

 There's also a video of me solving this. https://www.youtube.com/watch?v=9XiKudDREps